When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Garnishment – A legal process in which money is seized from a borrower that has not paid back some debt.
 For example, the IRS can garnish one’s wages for unpaid taxes.

-- Grace Period – A specified length of time after a debt payment’s due debt in which a payment may be made without a late fee or penalty being incurred.
+- Grace Period – A specific length of time after a debt payment’s due debt in which a payment may be made without incurring a late fee or penalty.

 - Guarantor – Another word for co-signer, a guarantor is someone who pledges to pay some debt should the initial borrower stop meeting their obligation to the lender.